 History on how I got there:

-I tried to use it natively (did not work), Snap (unusable and non of the needed hardware features were accessible), and the with Libertine and Flatpak (dependencies-Hell).
+I tried to use it natively (did not work), Snap (Works best but OSK is not working...), and the with Libertine and Flatpak (dependencies-Hell).
 The last thing I wanted to try was Libertine native.
 Signal-Desktop is a self packaged Electron app.
 Meaning it has (nearly) everything it needs build in.
 And that guess was right!
 BUT to get it to work there were two issue. glibc is exactly 0.01v too old... yes that little.
 The second issue was to get Signal-Desktop for arm64.
 There is currently no official versions BUT I found a git repository that has the current version forked.
 They use the latest source and build it with custom build-scripts in the GitHub build pipeline.
 This as save as its gonna get with this amount of jank.

 Signal uses more battery then it should.
 It uses a little less if you close it and reopen it and don't open any chats.